cwebberOps/log_monitor/README.md

 1. `go get` to fetch dependencies
 2. `go run main.go` to start the program
 3. (Optionally) Run `./scripts/gen_traffic.sh` to send traffic to the webserver.
 (Assumes the webserver is listing on localhost:80)
+4. `go run main.go --help` for more information on options.

 ## Tests